Andranjo97/music-generator/README.md

 docker-compose up --build
 ```

-the api should be running in [http://localhost:8000](http://localhost:8000)
+the api should be running on [http://localhost:8000](http://localhost:8000)